rossunger/Obsidian-Vault/Projects/Islands Of Resistance/Scenes/Silverman Twins Intro.md

 quite fond of her.
 She represented the closest thing to family for him these days.

 He walked the same pathway he always did, one that had become worn with walking.
 Yet something felt different this time.
 The feeling seemed to originate from somewhere in his body... maybe in his chest.
 It caused him to pick up his pace.
 The mouth of the cave was just in the distance.
 The feeling in his chest amplified.

 "Hello?"
-He called, pulling the entrance curtain back.
-Geraldine, his companion, greeted him with a big smile and a hug.
+He called, pulling the entrance curtain back. [[Geraldine]], his companion, greeted him with a big smile and a hug.
 She was always happy to see him, and he liked this aspect of the simulation.
 "Judea!
 We have a visiter!"
 She said excitedly.
 This was not something he anticipated, and he wondered how the simulation chose to generate these surprises...
 Geraldine stepped aside to reveal his sister Alara had come to visit.
 He was overcome with happiness, and finally understood the feeling of anticipation that had been growing inside of him all morning.
 He had not seen his sister since that day at the lawyers office, no matter his resolve to manifest her presence.
 It seemed he was due to provide a bonus to the university for their progress in the simulation.

 "Alara...."
 He started, moving to embrace his sister's image.
 She looked older, dressed informally.
 "Hi Judea."
 She returned.
 Her body language